meadsteve/meadsteve.github.io/_posts/2014-05-09-softwareantifragility.markdown

  * Errors must be known.
 This can be through logging, well defined metrics, or good client comms.
 If the errors aren't quantified then nothing can be done about them.
  * The system should be relatively robust and modular.
-A small mistake shouldn't take down our server for example.
+A small mistake shouldn't take down our server, for example.
  Large failures could hide the small, more useful failures.
  * Change must be able to happen quickly.
  This enables new versions of the software to be exposed to the same feedback process and improved upon in the same way.